content-left-bg.png

 Activity scope

-This guideline relates to student participation in biological activities (e.g. studying animal tissues, live specimens, invertebrate organisms, microorganisms, plant material, fungi or tasting food samples grown in the school garden) to support curriculum delivery within, and external to, a science laboratory.
-This activity may also involve the use of a range of laboratory equipment, e.g. glassware, heating and digital equipment and chemicals.
+This guideline demonstrates the minimum safety standard for student participation in biological activities (e.g. studying animal tissues, live specimens, invertebrate organisms, microorganisms, plant material, fungi or tasting food samples grown in the school garden) to support curriculum delivery within, and external to, a science laboratory.
+This activity may also involve the use of a range of laboratory equipment (e.g. glassware, heating and digital equipment and chemicals).

 For curriculum activities involving the introduction of agents or conditions that may contaminate food, consult the food experimentation activity guideline.